mmmuscus/Shadow-Functions-Engine/README.md

 ```
 **Usage:** This variable holds information about the position of the camera.

 **Notes:** The camera's position is defined by the upper left corner of the view it shows.
 Meaning that if `camera.row = a` and `camera.col = b` the cell that is described by the row a and column b will be the top left cell shown by the engine.
-Altering theese variables right here will result in the camera being in a different position relative to the player only untill the player is first moved.
-If you want to alter the camera's position to the player at all times you should change [the responsible function](#3424-cammovement) alongside theese variables.
+Altering these variables right here will result in the camera being in a different position relative to the player only untill the player is first moved.
+If you want to alter the camera's position to the player at all times you should change [the responsible function](#3424-cammovement) alongside these variables.
 If you do decide to alter the camera's relative position watch out for the complications explained right [here](#2231-how-to-use-the-map-editor).
 For information about the mob structure click [here](#321-mob).
 ### 3.3.7. whereToCamera
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp